Red Ponchos: Uniform

 The Red Ponchos wear red ponchos, for which the movement is named after.
 It is a "symbol of war" and can also be used as a blanket for sleeping in the open.
 At the throat is the Chalina, a scarf which holds the ponchos in place and serves as protection for the throat against weather.
 The Q'urawa, also known as the Honda, is a sling that is two or more meters long and made with llama or sheep wool.
 Dynamite and stones can be inserted inside an opening in the center.
-The Red Ponchos also wear the Lluch'u (Andean Cap) as headwear during training nights.
-They wear around the Ch'uspa, a multicolored bag used for carrying food, drinks, and various other things, as well as the Whiska, a flexible rope of various colors in criss-crossing lines, which is used to tie and suspend weights.
+The Red Ponchos also wear the Lluch'u as headwear during training nights.
+They wear the Ch'uspas, a multicolored bag used for carrying food, drinks, coca leaves, and various other things, as well as the Whiska, a flexible rope of various colors in criss-crossing lines, which is used to tie and suspend weights.
 It can also be used as a blunt weapon.